The primary purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Howmet Aerospace Inc. (the “Company”) is:

 The members of the Committee shall meet the independence requirements imposed by the listing standards of the New York Stock Exchange (the “NYSE”), law or regulation.
-Each member of the Committee shall be financially literate, as determined by the Board, or shall become financially literate within a reasonable period of time after his or her appointment to the Committee.
-At least one member of the Committee shall be an audit committee financial expert, as defined by the SEC and as determined by the Board.
+Each member of the Committee shall be financially literate, as determined by the Board, or must become financially literate within a reasonable period of time after his or her appointment to the Committee.
+At least one member of the Committee shall be an audit committee financial expert (as defined by the SEC), as determined by the Board.

 The members of the Committee shall be appointed by a majority vote of the Board from among its members based on the recommendations of the Board’s Governance and Nominating Committee and shall serve until such member’s successor is duly appointed and qualified or until such member’s resignation or removal by a majority vote of the Board.

 No member of the Committee may serve simultaneously on the audit committees of more than two other public companies, unless the Board determines that such simultaneous service would not impair such director’s ability to effectively serve on the Committee and such determination is disclosed in the Company’s annual proxy statement.

 Authority and Responsibilities